sandalle/minecraft_bigreactor_control/README.md

-Lolmer's iteration of the EZ-NUKE Minecraft BigReactor Computercraft Control Program
+Lolmer's iteration of the EZ-NUKE Minecraft BigReactor Computercraft Control Program with more stable control algorithms
 ============================

 Description